 Adding plant and equipment works in much the same way as adding procedures.
 Go to the Plant and Equipment Used tab and click the [+Add Plant & Equipment] button.
 Here you’ll be presented with a list of Plant & Equipment already loaded into the system.
 You can also add a new item by clicking on the [+Create New Plant & Equipment] button.
 Once you’re done, click [Save] to add your item.
 You can repeat this process as many times as necessary to add new plant and equipment.

-If the job step requires any additional risks or controls, you can click on the job title record then add in risks and controls like you would with any other hazard, as outlined in this video.
+If the job step requires any additional risks or controls, you can click on the job title record then add in risks and controls like you would with any other hazard.
 If there are any additional Job Steps to add, simply click the [+Add Job Step].
 You can see my bad examples below.

 Any actions assigned out as part of this process are automatically assigned to the person listed as the “Responsible Supervisor”.
 This was set when creating the record.
 If these actions need to be reassigned, the Responsible Supervisor can do this or anybody with admin access.